Overthrow of the Hawaiian Kingdom: Rebellion of 1887 and the Bayonet Constitution

-Wilcox Rebellion of 1888
+Wilcox rebellion of 1888

-The Wilcox Rebellion of 1888 was a plot to overthrow King David Kalākaua, king of Hawaii, and replace him with his sister in a coup d'état in response to increased political tension between the legislature and the king after the 1887 constitution.
+The Wilcox rebellion of 1888 was a plot to overthrow King Kalākaua of Hawaii and replace him with his sister in a coup d'état in response to increased political tension between the legislature and the king after the 1887 constitution.
 Kalākaua's sister, Princess Liliʻuokalani and his wife, Queen Kapiolani, returned from Queen Victoria's Golden Jubilee immediately after news reached them in Great Britain.

 In October 1887, Robert William Wilcox, a native Hawaiian officer and veteran of the Italian military, returned to Hawaii.
 The funding had stopped for his study program when the new constitution was signed.
-Wilcox, Charles B. Wilson, Princess Liliʻuokalani, and Samuel Nowlein plotted to overthrow King Kalākaua to replace him with his sister, Liliʻuokalani.
 They had 300 Hawaiian conspirators hidden in ʻIolani Barracks and an alliance with the Royal Guard, but the plot was accidentally discovered in January 1888, less than 48 hours before the revolt would have been initiated.
 No one was prosecuted but Wilcox was exiled.
 So on February 11, 1888, Wilcox left Hawaii for San Francisco, intending to return to Italy with his wife.

 Princess Liliʻuokalani was offered the throne several times by the Missionary Party who had forced the Bayonet Constitution on her brother, but she believed she would become a powerless figurehead like her brother and rejected the offers outright.